AxisCommunications/acap3-examples/vdo-larod/README.md

 Different devices support different chips and models.

+Select one of the chip alternatives, CPU or Google TPU, to build an application for that chip:

 ##### Alternative Chip 2 - CPU with TensorFlow Lite
-Standing in your working directory, run the following command:
+Standing in your working directory run the following command, to copy configuration for CPU with TensorFlow Lite:

 ```
 cp app/package.conf.cpu app/package.conf
 ```

 ##### Alternative Chip 4 - Google TPU
-Standing in your working directory, run the following command:
+Standing in your working directory run the following command, to copy configuration for Google TPU:

 ```
 cp app/package.conf.edgetpu app/package.conf
 ```

 ##### Build script
-Standing in your working directory, run the following build command:
+Standing in your working directory run the following build command:
 ```
 ./build.sh <APP_IMAGE> <UBUNTU_VERSION> .
 ```
 <APP_IMAGE> is the name to tag the image with, e.g., axisecp/vdo_larod:1.0
 <UBUNTU_VERSION> is the Ubuntu version to be used, e.g., 19.10.
 This is used when building libyuv.

-This script will also copy the build result from the container image to a local directory build.
+This script will also copy the result from the container image to a local directory build.

-Working dir now contains a build folder with the following files:
+The working dir now contains a build folder with the following files:
 ```bash
 vdo-larod
 ├── build